 This course acquaints students with the nature, scope, vocabulary and techniques of accounting.
 Intended to provide a firm foundation upon which to build, the course includes introduction to assets, liabilities and capital, journalizing, ledger analysis, account management, balance sheet and income statement completion, accounting for sales and purchases, inventory control, tax preparation, and partnership and corporate accounting.

 This online course allows students to approach the study of advanced statistics at their own pace.
 Concepts covered include algebraic expressions, linear equations, lines in a coordinate plane, descriptive statistics, counting and probability, and many more!
 One of the great benefits of this course is the immediate grade reporting and feedback, allowing students to master concepts quickly while reviewing those areas that they did not fully comprehend.
 This course is great for math lovers and visual learners!

 AP Calculus is for students who excel at math and wish to pursue taking the AP exam to gain college credit.
-Students who take this course will be challenged to master complex mathematical principles while preparing for college level courses.
-This online course prepares students for the Calculus A AP Exam while covering trigonometry and triangles, the unit circle, trigonometric functions, trigonometric equations and vectors.
+Students who take this course will be challenged to master complex mathematical principles while preparing for college-level courses.
+This online course prepares students for the Calculus AB AP Exam while covering trigonometry and triangles, the unit circle, trigonometric functions, trigonometric equations and vectors (additional fees may apply).

 Select a High School Subject: